 Q. Can I use gluten free pasta instead of enriched or whole grain in my recipes?

 A. Gluten-free pasta is interchangeable in all recipes.
 The biggest difference you will find when replacing wheat pasta for gluten-free pasta is a difference in texture.
 Cooking times also vary and with gluten-free pasta, in particular it is important not to overcook.
 Check out our healthy Pasta Fits recipes here, including this Curried Coconut Mussels over Rice Noodles, which was created especially for those following a gluten-free diet.

 Q. How do you cook pasta perfectly every time?

 2. Add the pasta with a stir and return the water to a boil.
-Alex I think you should mention salt here even if you want to say, salting the water is optional, but not necessary to cook pasta..
-Just because people expect it.
+Add salt to water, if desired.

 3. Stir the pasta occasionally during cooking.